opensearch-project/opensearch-migrations/deployment/copilot/README.md

 #### How is an Authorization header set for requests from the Replayer to the target cluster?

-There is a level of precedence that will determine which or if any Auth header should be added to outgoing Replayer requests, which is listed below:
+There is a level of precedence that will determine which or if any Auth header should be added to outgoing Replayer requests, which is listed below.
-1. `[--auth-header-value]` or `[--aws-auth-header-user, --aws-auth-header-secret]` are provided to the deployment script and will be used
+1. If the user provides an explicit auth header option to the Replayer, such as providing a static value auth header or using a user and secret arn pair, this mechanism will be used for the auth header of outgoing requests.
+The options can be found as Parameters [here](../../TrafficCapture/trafficReplayer/src/main/java/org/opensearch/migrations/replay/TrafficReplayer.java)
-2. If the CDK deploys a target cluster with a configured FGAC user (see `fineGrainedManagerUserName` and `fineGrainedManagerUserSecretManagerKeyARN` CDK context options [here](../cdk/opensearch-service-migration/README.md)) or is running in demo mode (see `enableDemoAdmin` CDK context option), this username and secret key will be used for the Auth header
+2. If the devDeploy script is used and its Replayer command has not been altered (as in the case of 1.) and CDK deploys a target cluster with a configured FGAC user (see `fineGrainedManagerUserName` and `fineGrainedManagerUserSecretManagerKeyARN` CDK context options [here](../cdk/opensearch-service-migration/README.md)) or is running in demo mode (see `enableDemoAdmin` CDK context option), this user and secret arn pair will be provided in the Replay command for the Auth header
-3. Lastly, the Replayer will not use an explicit Auth header and instead use the same Auth header from the capture source cluster request, if one exists
+3. If the user provides no auth header option and incoming captured requests have an auth header, this auth header will be reused for outgoing requests
+4. If the user provides no auth header option and incoming captured requests have no auth header, then no auth header will be used for outgoing requests

 ### Deploy commands one at a time